Package 'Pv3Rs'

 Description

-Project three probabilities that sum to one (e.g., the marginal probabilities of the 3Rs) onto the coordinates of a 2D simplex centered at the origin (i.e., a triangle centered at (0,0) with unit sides).
+Project three probabilities that sum to one (e.g., the marginal probabilities of the 3Rs) onto the coordinates of a 2D simplex centred at the origin (i.e., a triangle centred at (0,0) with unit sides).

 Usage